-The Online Literacy and Numeracy test or OLNA is a multi-choice computer based test designed to assess students for a minimum standard required for higher education and the workforce.
-There are three different components of the OLNA test; Reading, Writing and Numeracy.
-If students do not meet the minimum standard required after their first test, they are required to sit the test again in the next round.
+The Online Literacy and Numeracy test, or OLNA, is a computer-based, multiple-choice test designed to assess students for a minimum standard required for higher education and the workforce.
+It consists of three components: Reading, Writing, and Numeracy.
+If students do not meet the minimum standard required after their first test, they are required to sit the test again.
 To complete the OLNA requirements, students must achieve the standard in all three tests but not necessarily at the same time.
-Once a student has met the minimum standard in one area they do not have to complete that test again but they will have to complete the other components, for example; a student may achieve the minimum standard in Reading and Writing but they may have to repeat the Numeracy test until they meet the standard.
+Once a student has met the minimum standard in one area, they do not have to complete that test again, but they will have to complete the other components.
+For example, a student may achieve the minimum standard in Reading and Writing but may have to repeat the Numeracy test until they meet the standard.

 Why has the OLNA test become important?

 The OLNA test was established in 2014 and has since been tied to graduation.
 At present, students who do not meet the minimum standard required for OLNA will not receive a Western Australian Certificate of Education (WACE) which means they will not be eligible to be considered for University Entry in Year 12.